 Satisfactory (S) Progress*

-* Effective Fall 2013, the S grade will no longer be available as a permanent graduate grade.
+* Effective Fall 2013, the S grade is no longer available as a permanent graduate grade.
 Faculty and instructors should use the permanent HPLF graduate grading scale for all graduate level courses.

 No Grade (NG) Assigned